Efficient Adaptive Federated Optimization: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we introduce \name and \nameplus, a class of jointly adaptive algorithms designed to enhance scalability and performance in large-scale, cross-device federated environments. \name-class algorithms significantly reduce the overhead associated with transferring preconditioners and extra on-device memory cost without degrading model performance.
+In this work, we introduce \name and \nameplus, a class of jointly adaptive algorithms designed to enhance scalability and performance in large-scale, cross-device federated environments.
+By mitigating the transfer of costly preconditioners in jointly adaptive methods, \name-class algorithms significantly reduce the communication overhead and extra on-device memory cost without degrading model performance.
 Our theoretical convergence guarantees and empirical results demonstrate the practical benefits of \name in real-world federated learning scenarios.
-Future research could explore extensions of \name/\nameplus (Section~\ref{contextualization}, Appendix~\ref{FederatedBlendedOptimizationAppendix}) to study the training dynamics under alternative, potentially client-specific local optimizer instantiations.
-A promising direction would be investigating how diverse client optimizer selections could combine their respective advantages in aggregate performance.
+In Appendix~\ref{HeavyTailedNoiseSection}, we further extend our work by providing a novel regret-based theoretical analysis of how leveraging client-side adaptivity improves distributed learning for interested readers.
+In particular, we study the heavy-tailed regime, which sheds light on how client-side adaptivity mitigates the propagation of noisy updates--particularly relevant in transformer-based training.
+A promising future direction would be investigating how diverse client optimizer selections could combine their respective advantages in aggregate performance.
 Additionally, researchers could explore adapting various optimizer strategies across different timescales in blended optimization to better accommodate dynamically varying client resource constraints.
-In Appendix~\ref{HeavyTailedNoiseSection}, we further extend our work by providing a novel regret-based theoretical analysis of how leveraging client-side adaptivity improves distributed learning for interested readers.